- Home

 - loss of pleasure in normal activities

-While the exact cause of SAD is unknown, it’s thought that shorter days and less sunlight affects your biological internal clock or natural circadian rhythms and your melatonin production.
+While the exact cause of SAD is unknown, it’s thought that shorter days and less sunlight affect your biological internal clock or natural circadian rhythms and melatonin production.
 This has an impact on your sleep cycles.
-Your body also produces less serotonin at this time which can impact your mood.
-Not having enough serotonin is thought to contribute to depression.
+Your body may also produce less serotonin at this time, which can impact your mood.
+Known as the ‘feel-good hormone’, a lack of serotonin is believed to contribute to depression.

 When to see your GP